The mean-variance optimization problem can be summarized as follows:

 • $D = BC - A^2$

-A, B, C, D are all scalars, we use them to simplify the notation.
-The optimal weights $\boldsymbol W$ are a linear combination of the expected returns and the covariance matrix of the asset returns.
-We could further simplify $\boldsymbol W$ as:
+All of $A$, $B$, $C$, and $D$ are scalars.
+The optimal weights $\boldsymbol W$ are a linear combination of the expected returns and the covariance matrix.
+We can further simplify:

 \[\boldsymbol W = \boldsymbol g + \boldsymbol h \cdot E[\tilde r_p],\]